 What is CookSafe?

-If a COVID-19 case has been identified on the island, the Ministry of Health will need to trace people who may have been exposed to the virus through the process of contract tracing.
-The process keeps Cook Islanders and visitors safe, while urgently sending care for those who need it.
-Contact tracing is best practice for those on the island in order to prevent widespread infection of COVID-19.
-Your information is secured through an encrypted database with the Ministry Of Health and is only used for the purpose of contact tracing for COVID-19 and randomly selecting prize winners.
+If a potential COVID-19 case has been identified, the Ministry of Health needs to be able to quickly trace people who may have been exposed to an infected individual through the process of contact tracing.
+They will then be able to contain the spread.
+This process helps to keep the Cook Islands and its’ visitors safe.
+This information is secured through an encrypted database with the Ministry of Health and is only used for the purpose of contact tracing for COVID-19.